 How to Grow Winterberry

 Winterberry is very easy to grow.
 It is hardy in zones 3 through 9.
 The shrubs range in height from 5 to 15 feet depending on the cultivar.
 They will grow in partial shade but produce more berries when grown in full sun.
-As noted above, they will grow in wet areas as well as normal soil.
+They will grow in wet areas as well as normal soil.
 The shrubs are deciduous, shedding their leaves in the fall.
 The leaves are dark green turning to yellow in the fall.

 To produce the colorful berries, you will need a male and a female plant.
 They should be labelled at the nursery.
 If not, you can tell them apart when they bloom in the summer.
 The male shrub will have small flowers in clusters while the female shrub’s flowers will be more conspicuous and fewer in number.
 You don’t need to purchase your plants in pairs.
 One male is enough to pollinate six to ten females.
 Just make sure that the male is within 40 feet of the females.

 Winterberry bushes are as easy to propagate as they are to grow.
 They can be grown from seed.
 The seed needs moist, cold stratification.
-The easiest way to do that is to plant the seeds 1/8 inch deep then moisten the soil and cover the container with plastic.
+The easiest way to do that is to plant the seeds 1/8 inch deep in a container with pre-moistened soil.
+Then cover the container with plastic.
 Place the covered seeded container in your refrigerator for four weeks.
 The cold in the refrigerator mimics the cold weather that the seeds would experience outdoors.
 They need this period of cold to break dormancy.
 The plastic cover keeps in the moisture, preventing the soil from drying out.
 This mimics the seeds natural environment which is marshy and wet.
-Plants grown from seed should begin to produce flowers after three years.
+You should check the soil periodically to make sure that it is not drying out.
+Germination should occur in 4 - 6 weeks.
+Plants grown from seed will begin to produce flowers after three years.

 Growing Winterberry in a Wildlife Friendly Yard